-3 Steps to Recover After Getting Glutened
+Glutened?
+3 Steps to Recover from a Gluten Reaction

 If you are gluten sensitive or have celiac disease you know all too well about accidentally ingesting gluten — otherwise known as getting “glutened.”
-This can be a result of eating foods that contain gluten, such as white bread or whole-wheat pasta, or eating foods that have come into contact with gluten.
+A gluten reaction can be a result of eating foods that contain gluten, such as white bread or whole-wheat pasta, or eating foods that have come into contact with gluten.

 There’s a particular protein found in wheat and gluten which triggers the release of zonulin in your intestines.
 This is a chemical that tells your gut lining to “open up,” allowing toxins and large food particles to escape into your bloodstream, and ultimately leading to inflammation from the gluten reaction.

 1. Get the Gluten Out